kubeslice-ent/egs-installation/README.md

        global_kubecontext: ""  # Global kubecontext (MANDATORY)
        use_global_context: true  # If true, use the global kubecontext for all operations by default
        ```

+   If you want EGS to automatically install and configure Prometheus, GPU Operator, and PostgreSQL:

+   - Configure the `egs-installer-config.yaml` file to enable additional applications installation:
+     ```yaml
+     # Enable or disable specific stages of the installation
+     enable_install_controller: true               # Enable the installation of the Kubeslice controller
+     enable_install_ui: true                       # Enable the installation of the Kubeslice UI
+     enable_install_worker: true                   # Enable the installation of Kubeslice workers

+     # Enable or disable the installation of additional applications (prometheus, gpu-operator, postgresql)
+     enable_install_additional_apps: true          # Set to true to enable additional apps installation

+     # Enable custom applications
+     # Set this to true if you want to allow custom applications to be deployed.
+     # This is specifically useful for enabling NVIDIA driver installation on your nodes.
+     enable_custom_apps: false

+     # Command execution settings
+     # Set this to true to allow the execution of commands for configuring NVIDIA MIG.
+     # This includes modifications to the NVIDIA ClusterPolicy and applying node labels
+     # based on the MIG strategy defined in the YAML (e.g., single or mixed strategy).
+     run_commands: false
+     ```

+   - **Critical Configuration Steps:**
+     1. **Set `enable_install_additional_apps: true`** - This enables the installation of GPU Operator, Prometheus, and PostgreSQL
+     2. **Configure `enable_custom_apps`** - Set to `true` if you need NVIDIA driver installation on your nodes
+     3. **Set `run_commands`** - Set to `true` if you need NVIDIA MIG configuration and node labeling

      - **Additional Apps Configuration for Each Worker:**
        - **📌 IMPORTANT:** For different worker clusters, you need to add additional apps array for each component in the `kubeslice_worker_egs` section
        - Each worker cluster requires its own instances of GPU Operator and Prometheus if `enable_install_additional_apps: true`